July 10-August 6, 2022

 Our Adult Field School is your opportunity to be an archaeologist.
 Undergraduates, graduate students, and adults of all ages are welcome!
-Join our fall field crew and participate in real archaeological research alongside professional archaeologists.
-With our staff, you will learn how to do fieldwork, laboratory work, identify artifacts, and more as we investigate the Golden Eagle site.
+Join our field crew and participate in real archaeological research alongside professional archaeologists.
+With our staff, you will learn how to do fieldwork, laboratory work, identify artifacts, and more as we investigate the German site.

 Enrollment is open to anyone 18 years or older.
 You may enroll for 1-4 weeks.
 Enrolled weeks need not be consecutive.